ramsesrestygeorgevelez-art/RCode-Editor/README.md

 # RCode-Editor

-## A code editor that is the same as VSCode and Acode but combined.
+## A code editor that is the same as VSCode and Acode but combined

-# Code to make an plugin:

 ``` typescript